-RECYCLED PLASTICS: CREATING HEALTH CONCERNS
+RECYCLED PLASTICS: HEALTH CONCERNS

-RECYCLED PLASTICS: CREATING HEALTH CONCERNS
+RECYCLED PLASTICS: HEALTH CONCERNS

 Polyethylene (PE) is the most widely produced plastic commonly used in packaging, bottle caps, plastic bags, agricultural films, insulation, pipes, ropes, toys, and household items.
 It is identified by recycling codes 2 or 4.